mattbocosoft/presentation-cocoapods/README.md

 Cococapods is used exclusively by Cocoa developers (iOS and Mac apps) therefore it can only be used on the Mac OS X operating system with the [Xcode](https://en.wikipedia.org/wiki/Xcode) Integrated Development Environment ([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)).

-CocoaPods is a command-line tool but there are several available graphic user-interface that offer basic functionality including [an Xcode Plugin](https://github.com/kattrali/cocoapods-xcode-plugin) and the official [CocoaPods app](https://github.com/CocoaPods/CocoaPods-app) currently under development.
+CocoaPods is primarily a command-line tool but there are several available graphical user-interfaces that offer basic functionality including [an Xcode Plugin](https://github.com/kattrali/cocoapods-xcode-plugin) and the official [CocoaPods app](https://github.com/CocoaPods/CocoaPods-app) currently under development.

 CocoaPods supports Git, SVN, and Mercurial source control.
 This presentation assumes that the reader is running Mac OS X, Xcode and using Git.